Leonard scores 27, Raptors advance to first NBA Finals

 Siakam, who missed a pair of free throws late in the fourth quarter of Toronto’s double-overtime win in Game 3, hit one to make it 98-94.
 Leonard grabbed the rebound on the second and was fouled.
 He made both, putting the Raptors up 100-94 with 3.9 seconds to go.

-Brogdon and Middleton each made a pair from long range as the Bucks shot 6 for 9 from 3-point range in the first and closed the quarter with 10 unanswered points to lead 31-18.
+Malcolm Brogdon and Khris Middleton each made a pair from long range as the Bucks shot 6 for 9 from 3-point range in the first and closed the quarter with 10 unanswered points to lead 31-18.
 Toronto shot 6 for 19 in the opening quarter, missing six straight twice in the first 12 minutes.

 The Bucks extended their lead to 38-23 on a 3 by Ersan Ilyasova with 7:46 left until half.
 Toronto cut the gap to 46-43 on a 3 by VanVleet with 1:07 left in the second, but Eric Bledsoe answered with a 3 and Antetokounmpo split a pair at the line, giving the Bucks a 50-43 advantage at the intermission.